Nicholas-Campanella/NEOs-highs-and-lows/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Find and use external api check
 - Render data on page
 - Allow user to choose favorites